Constantine Manos

-Constantine "Costa" Manos (born 1934 in South Carolina) is a Greek-American photographer known for his images of Boston and Greece.
+Constantine "Costa" Manos (October 12, 1934 – January 3, 2025) was an American photographer known for his images of Boston and Greece.
 His work has been published in Esquire, Life, and Look.
-He is a member of Magnum Photos.
+He was a member of Magnum Photos.

+Background

+Constantine Manos was born in Columbia, South Carolina on October 12, 1934, the son of Greek immigrant parents.
+He died on January 3, 2025, at the age of 90.

 Career

 Manos first began taking photographs while in high school when he joined his school's camera club.
 Within a few years, he was working professionally as a photographer.
 At 19, Manos was hired as the official photographer for the Boston Symphony Orchestra at Tanglewood.
 His photographs of the orchestra culminated in 1961 with his first published work, Portrait of a Symphony.